treeverse/lakeFS/design/task-management-api.md

 ### Branch export

-1. Under the merge/commit lock for the branch:
-  1. Insert a task with ID `start-export-{branch}` to start generating export tasks and a task `done-export-{branch}` that depends on it.
+Each branch uses separate tasks arranged in a cycle.
+These names are task IDs with a matching action name: e.g. the action name for `next-export-{branch}` is `next-export`.
+(The branch name also appears in the body.)

+* `next-export-{branch}` is to start the next export if an export is already underway, by creating a task `start-export-{branch}`.
+* `start-export-{branch}` handles the actual logic of generating the copy tasks in a network, leading eventually to the task `done-export-{branch}` (which is also generates) becoming available.
+* `done-export-{branch}` is there so that `next-export-{branch}` can depend on it -- and not start before the current export operation terminates.
+(If it does not exist, `next-export-{branch}` has no dependency blocking it and can run immediately.)

+The actual steps:
-  1. If insertion failed, _replace_ the task with ID `next-export-{branch}` with a task to export _this_ comit ID.
-And add a dependency on `done-export-{branch}` (which may fail if that task has completed).
+1. Under the merge/commit lock for the branch: _replace_ the task with ID `next-export-{branch}` with a task to export _this_ commit ID.
+And add a dependency on `done-export-{branch}` (which may fail if that task has completed; that is safe).
+1. To handle `next-export-{branch}`: create `start-export-{branch}` (the previous one must have ended), and return the task.
 1. To handle `start-export-{branch}`:
    1. Generate a task to copy or delete each file object (this is an opportunity to batch multiple file objects if performance doesn't match.  `done-export-{branch}` depends on